mautic/developer-documentation-new/docs/design/quick_filters.rst

 Twig template
 -------------

-The quick filter buttons are rendered using a Twig template:
+Mautic renders the quick filter buttons using a Twig template:

 .. code-block:: twig